Exposure therapy: Techniques

 The various types of exposure may be used together or separately.
-Discussion continues on how best to carry out exposure therapy, including on whether safety behaviours should be discontinued.
+Discussion continues on how best to carry out exposure therapy, including on whether safety behaviors should be discontinued.
+A 2024 literature review of studies of adults with PTSD compared in-person exposure therapies to digital and found comparable results between the two.

 Exposure and response prevention (ERP)

 In the exposure and response prevention (ERP or EX/RP) form of exposure therapy, the resolution to refrain from the escape response is to be maintained at all times (not just during specific practice sessions).
 Thus, not only does the subject experience habituation to the feared stimulus, but they also practice a fear-incompatible behavioral response to the stimulus.
 The distinctive feature is that individuals confront their fears and discontinue their escape response.

 While this type of therapy typically causes some short-term anxiety, this facilitates long-term reduction in obsessive and compulsive symptoms.

 The American Psychiatric Association recommends ERP for the treatment of OCD, citing that ERP has the richest empirical support.
 As of 2019, ERP is considered a first-line psychotherapy for OCD.
-A 2024 systematic review found that ERP is highly effective in treating pediatric OCD using both in-person and telehealth-based modailites.
+A 2024 systematic review found that ERP is highly effective in treating pediatric OCD using both in-person and telehealth-based modailites and a 2025 meta-analysis ranked exposure and response prevention among the top three treatments for children and adolescents with OCD, whether delivered in person or through telehealth.

 Effectiveness is heterogeneous.
 Higher efficacy correlates with lower avoidance behaviours, and greater adherence to homework.
 Using SSRI meds whilst doing ERP does not appear to correlate with better outcomes.
 Discussion continues on how to best conduct ERP.

 Generally, ERP incorporates a relapse prevention plan toward the end of the course of therapy.
 This can include being ready to re-apply ERP if an anxiety does occur.